 Contact firstname.lastname@example.org if you’d like to join this committee or audit a meeting.

 Being a newcomer to any community can be difficult until you know the ropes.
 Warmly welcoming all of us, but especially helping newcomers feel comfortable and welcome is the job of the Welcoming and Membership Committee.
 We work to make our Fellowship a friendly place via Sunday greeters, ushers, after service hospitality, and New UU Workshops.

 Contact email@example.com if you’d like to volunteer.

 The Listening Team at KUUF is comprised of volunteers trained in listening, empathy and expressing with care.
 They are present after every Sunday service and are available to help support the fellowship when requested.
 The Listening Team is available to listen to ANY concern or celebration from any member, friend, or guest.
 They are also available to support conversations between members/friends.

-The Listening Team’s intention is to provide a safe, empathic space to meet needs for support, connection, understanding, clarity, care, consideration, growth, learning, companionship, and respect.
+The Listening Team’s intention is to provide a safe, empathic space to meet the needs for support, connection, understanding, clarity, care, consideration, growth, learning, companionship, and respect.
 It was created to help build and maintain our beloved community.
-Usually there will be 2 members available at every service.
+Usually, there will be 2 members available at every service.
 The members on duty are listed in the order of service and will wear a Listening Team badge.

 Call (360) 377-4724 or email firstname.lastname@example.org if you’d like to join this committee or audit a meeting.